maziac/DeZog/documentation/Usage.md

 Note:
 - topOfStack: instead of a label you can also use a fixed number.
 - load: The .nex, .sna (or .tap) file to load.
 On start of the debug session ZEsarUX is instructed to load this file.
 Note: you can also omit this.
-In that case the DeZog attaches to the emulator without loading a program.
+In that case DeZog attaches to the emulator without loading a program.
 Breakpoints and the list/assembler files can still be set.
 - loadObjs: Instead of a .nex, .sna or .tap file you can also directly load binary object files.
 You can load several object files and you have to give path and start address for each file, e.g.:
 ~~~json
 "loadObjs": [